artokun/r3f-wasm-rust-worker-example/README.md

 wasm-bindgen = "0.2.74"
 ```

-3. Add the following lines to `wasm/src/main.rs`:
+AND Add the following lines to `wasm/src/main.rs`:

 ```rust
 use wasm_bindgen::prelude::*;